 Once you’ve decided that getting a puppy is definitely the right option for your family, it’s worth spending some time considering when best to introduce a puppy to your household.
 We got Brody at what seemed like an ‘ideal’ time for our family – his arrival occurring just a week after my youngest started morning nursery and my eldest started school.
 I assumed I’d have plenty of time to get toilet training and the like sorted while the littlest was at nursery, but in reality it turned out that my son loathed nursery and I ended up with several months of stressful to-ing and fro-ing between tearful episodes in the school cloakroom and a puppy barking hysterically when I returned home.

-When Brody was 12 weeks old, my husband went away on a work trip, which ended up coinciding with our 2 children coming down with a projectile vomiting bug, and me trying to prepare for a training course I was delivering for the first time ever that weekend.
+When Brody was 12 weeks old, my husband went away on a work trip, which ended up coinciding with our two children coming down with a projectile vomiting bug, and me trying to prepare for a training course I was delivering for the first time ever that weekend.
 I have vivid memories of sitting in our hallway late at night, on the phone to my husband, trying to find out how to use the carpet cleaner, while watching in resignation as Brody peed all over the kitchen floor.
-The poor soul had been trying to tell me he needed to go to the toilet, but in my stressed out, sleep deprived state, I just hadn’t understood.
+The poor soul had been trying to tell me he needed to go to the toilet, but in my stressed-out, sleep-deprived state, I just hadn’t understood.

 I could go on to recount a series of sorry episodes from these early days, but suffice to say, in hindsight, we probably could have planned things better, and it might have been easier to wait until the kids were properly settled into school and nursery before bringing a puppy into our lives.
 In reality of course, there’s very rarely a perfect time to do anything, but looking back on those early months with Brody I can’t help thinking I sold everybody in our family – including myself – just a little bit short.